 are smooth, and the $s$ and $t$ maps are submersions.
-An \'etale groupoid is a special type of Lie groupoid if both the source maps $s$ and the target maps $t$ are local diffeomorphisms.
+An \'etale groupoid is a special type of Lie groupoid where the maps $s$ and $t$ are local diffeomorphisms.
 A groupoid $\calg$ is proper if the map $(s,t):\calg\rightarrow \calg_0\times \calg_0$ is a proper map.
 A groupoid $\calg$ naturally defines an equivalence relation on the set, $\calg_0$, of objects.
 Two points $x$ and $y$ in $\calg_0$ are equivalent if there is an arrow $g:x\to y$ in $\calg$ whose source is $x$ and target is $y$.
-We use $[\calg_0/\calg]$ to denote the quotient space with respect to the above-defined equivalence relation.
+Let $[\calg_0/\calg]$ denote the quotient space with respect to the above-defined equivalence relation.
 Moerdijk and Pronk \cite{mo-pr} proved that any orbifold $\X$ can be represented by the quotient space of a proper \'etale Lie groupoid $\calg$.
 This leads to the following definition.
 More detailed discussions can be found in \cite{Adem_Leida_Ruan} and \cite{mo-pr}.

 \begin{definition} An orbifold groupoid is a proper \'etale groupoid $\calg$, and an orbifold is the quotient space $[\calg_0/\calg]$ of an orbifold groupoid. \end{definition}